Don’t let the thought of spiders and snakes put you off bushwalking. Bushwalking is a relatively safe activity when you take adequate precautions.

 It is normal for a tick bite to remain slightly itchy for several weeks, however if other symptoms develop, then consult a doctor immediately.

-For more information on ticks The Australian Association of Bush Regenerators has recently published a comprehensive review of ticks and treatment.
+For more information on ticks The Australian Association of Bush Regenerators has published a comprehensive review of ticks and treatment.

 Leeches won’t harm you in most cases, but can be unpleasant, as the bite wound bleeds due to the injection of anti-coagulants.
 If bitten, wash the bite area to prevent infection.
 Use insect repellent to repel them.
 Some rare individuals can have an anaphylactic reaction – this requires urgent medical attention (ring 000 for an ambulance).